dan-v/rattlesnakeos-stack/README.md

 <b>Important note</b>: this will not terminate any running EC2 instances that may have launched and these will need to be terminated manually.

 ### Revert back to stock Android
-For Pixel and Pixel XL, just unlock your bootloader and flash stock factory image.

-For newer devices, you'll need to clear the configured AVB public key after unlocking the bootloader and before locking it again with the stock factory images.
+You'll need to clear the configured AVB public key after unlocking the bootloader and before locking it again with the stock factory images.

 ```sh
 fastboot erase avb_custom_key